Tips for Common Operations on Python Dictionaries

 0

-Similarly to lists, you can use the in operator to check whether the dictionary contains the key you want to find.
-It is worth noting that the implementation of the in operator in lists and dictionaries is different.
+operator in lists and dictionaries is different.
 Lists use a search algorithm, so when the list becomes longer, the search time will also become longer.
-But dictionaries use a hash table algorithm, so regardless of how many key-value pairs there are in the dictionary, the in operator takes almost the same amount of time.
+But dictionaries use a hash table algorithm, so regardless of how many key-value pairs there are in the dictionary, the in

 print('Nick' in name2code)